 Get multiple quotes.

 Don’t be afraid to ask whether they are personally profiting from their recommendation to cut down a tree.

-Bring in a specialist, called "Professional Consulting Arborist" who has good reviews and who loves trees.
+Bring in a specialist called a "Professional Consulting Arborist" who has good reviews and who loves trees.

 AVOID TREE STRESSORS:

 - WATER YOUR TREES DURING DROUGHT OR EXTREME HEAT!!
 They may have outgrown their area.
 Water deep and long.

 - Research!
 Plant the right tree in the right place.

 - Use CARE when transplanting not to damage roots.
 Plant AT soil level, do not pile extra soil on top of root ball.
 Water often.

 - Do NOT add soil, new plantings, or stone planters around an existing tree; it smothers roots.

 - Use a sprinkling of mulch, don’t pile it up at the base.